-- The charts show the average payment per settled claim for damages claims, split by whole person impairment (WPI) levels - For damages claims with WPI≤10%, the average payment per settled claim is trending towards a range of \$140,000 \$180,000 for the older accident quarters - For damages claims with WPI > 10%, the average payment per settled claim is trending towards a range of \$450,000 \$520,000 for the older accident quarters - For damages claims that settled with an unknown WPI, the average payment per settled claim is between \$150,000 \$200,000 for the older accident quarters.
-These settled claims would have a range of WPI outcomes and claim characteristics, leading to a wide range of settlement sizes - The uptick in the average payment per settled claim for WPI ≤10% for reporting quarter 2023Q3 is partially driven by a single insurer transitioning claims with larger settlement payments from unknown WPI to WPI ≤10%.
-This will continue to be monitored going forward - The payment profile of these settled damages claims will continue to be monitored to understand the underlying claims behaviour and project the ultimate claim cost.
+- The charts show the average payment per settled claim for damages claims, split by whole person impairment (WPI) levels - The average payment per settled claim for damages claims is trending towards a range of \$150,000 \$180,000 for claims with WPI≤10%, and \$500,000 \$580,000 for claims with WPI > 10%, at the older accident quarters - For damages claims that settled with an unknown WPI, the average payment per settled claim is between \$100,000 \$220,000 for the older accident quarters.
+These settled claims would have a range of WPI outcomes and claim characteristics, leading to a wide range of settlement amounts - The high average payment per settled claim for WPI > 10% for accident quarter 2023Q2 in development quarter 2 is driven by a single claim, and is not likely to be reflective of the average experience - The payment profile of these settled damages claims will continue to be monitored to understand the underlying claims behaviour and project the ultimate claim cost.